Modular curves of prime-power level with infinitely many quadratic points: Non positive rank bielliptic curves

+In some cases LMFDB has genus 1 quotients that correspond to positive rank elliptic curve factors in decomposition of Jacobian so we can directly observe whether the curve is positive rank bielliptic or not.
+Consider for example, \mc{16.96.5.bd.1}.
+There is exactly one rank 1 newform \texttt{128.2.a.a} in decomposition of its Jacobian.
+From lemma \ref{lemma:nfactors} it suffices to find one pointless genus 1 curve whose Jacobian is isogenous to \texttt{128.2.a.a}.
+The curve \mc{16.48.1.cw.1} satisfies this property.
+The curves for which this argument works are \{\mc{16.96.5.bd.4}, \mc{16.96.5.cd.1}, \mc{16.96.5.cd.2}, \mc{16.96.5.h.1}, \mc{16.96.5.h.2}, \mc{16.96.5.a.2}, \mc{16.96.5.bs.2}, \mc{16.96.5.ch.1}, \mc{16.96.5.dk.1}, \mc{16.96.5.dp.1}, \mc{16.96.5.x.1}\}.
+So none of these are positive rank bielliptic.
 For curves with labels in \{\mc{16.96.5.dm.1}, \mc{16.96.5.dt.1}\} there are two rank 1 newform factors \texttt{256.2.a.a}, \texttt{256.2.a.b}.
-For both of these there is one pointless genus 1 quotient given whose Jacobian is isogenous to \texttt{256.2.a.a}.
+For both of these there is one pointless genus 1 quotient given on LMFDB whose Jacobian is isogenous to \texttt{256.2.a.a}.
 We now show that there is no genus 1 quotient whose Jacobian is isogenous to \texttt{256.2.a.b}.
 We compute all the automorphisms modulo $5$ and observe that any genus 1 quotient has either 4 or 6 points.
 If $E$ is isogenous to \texttt{256.2.a.b} then it must have 10 points modulo 5.
 So, these two curves are not positive rank bielliptic.
 Our computations can be verified in the files \href{https://github.com/mjcerchia/two-adic-galois-images-quadratic/tree/main/Not

+The curve \mc{16.96.3.fc.1} has a degree 2 map to \mc{16.48.1.bx.1} whose Jacobian is isogenous to \texttt{256.2.a.a}.
+The curve \mc{16.48.1.bx.1} is pointless and is the only genus 1 quotient that corresponds to \texttt{256.2.a.a}.
+So there does not exist a degree 2 map to the positive rank elliptic curve in its Jacobian.
+Hence this curve is not positive rank bielliptic.
+This argument is also applicable to the curve \mc{16.96.3.fj.1}.
+This can be verified in the file \href{https://github.com/mjcerchia/two-adic-galois-images-quadratic/blob/main/biellipticlabels

+For the curves \mc{16.96.3.cz.1}, \mc{16.96.3.dm.1}, \mc{16.96.3.bf.1} and \mc{16.96.3.bo.1} we observe that the group $\Aut(X_{\Gamma_H},\pi_{\Gamma_H})$ (please see section \ref{sec:modularcurves} for this notation) is of order 32.
+From Table 1 \cite{MR2182037} we know that the order of automorphism group over $\C$ must be 32.
+So, the automorphism group over $\Q$ is the subgroup of $\Aut(X_{\Gamma_H},\pi_{\Gamma_H})$ defined over $\Q$.
+We observe that the order of this subgroup in all of these cases is 8, hence there can be maximum $7$ involutions, and all $7$ quotients are given on LMFDB.
+The genus 1 quotients corresponding to rank 1 newform factors are pointless.
+So, none of these are positive rank bielliptic.
+This can be verified in the file \href{https://github.com/mjcerchia/two-adic-galois-images-quadratic/blob/main/biellipticlabels